matthew1001/paladin/doc-site/docs/architecture/distributed_sequencer.md

  - requesters block height is in a different block range than expected.
 In this case, the `DelegationRejected` message must contain the block height that the local node is aware of so that the delegating node can make an informed decision based on whether they are behind or ahead.
  - the current node is not the most preferred available coordinator for the current block height.

-If the Delegation is accepted, then the receiving node must begin [coordinating that transaction](#subprocess-coordinate-transaction)
+If the Delegation is accepted, then the receiving node must begin [coordinating](#subprocess-coordinate-transaction) those transactions

 ```mermaid
 ---